The Wonderful Wildlife and Nature of Namibia: Self-Drive

 Local Wildlife

-There is a population of 600 desert adapted elephants in the region, though they roam over vast areas and are not also easy to see.
+There is a population of 600 desert adapted elephants in the region, though they roam over vast areas and are not easy to see.
 Other desert adapted mammals include black rhino, besia oryx, springbok, zebra, jackals and birds such as ostrich and bustards.
 There is also a colony of brightly coloured agama lizards around the lodge.

 Optional Activities